Whether you are new to CBD or you have been trying to navigate your way through the world of CBD for years.

 This is the same way that drugs like morphine bind to other receptors in our brains to achieve their effects.

-This also raises the question, why hasn’t “Big Pharma” jumped into this industry yet.?
+Also raising the question, why hasn’t “Big Pharma” jumped into this industry yet.?

 It seems as if it is the at the center of all systems working as the communication system for our bodies.